TheRandomLabs/Scoop-Bucket/README.md

 * Both `scoop install logitech-gaming-software` and `scoop uninstall logitech-gaming-software` must be run as administrator, which can be done most easily using `sudo`.

+### Minecraft

+* Minecraft's version is defined as `nightly`.
+This means that `scoop update minecraft --force --no-cache` or `scoop update minecraft -kf` should be used to update it.

+### MultiMC Development Version

+* MultiMC's version is defined as `nightly`.
+This means that `scoop update multimc-dev --force --no-cache` or `scoop update multimc-dev -kf` should be used to update it.

 ### Spotify with BlockTheSpot

 * `scoop install spotify-blockthespot` must be run as administrator,